supernomad/quantum/README.md

 | | | Private datacenters, Private co-locations, and many more |

 #### TLS/Security
 [Etcd security configuration](https://coreos.com/etcd/docs/latest/security.html) is very well documented and implemented.
 It is highly recommended to fully read and understand the security setup for etcd before considering quantum for production use.
-The security provided by `quantum` is intrinsicly linked to the security used by etcd, as the public certificates used for key generation are stored within etcd.
+The security provided by `quantum` is intrinsicly linked to the security used by etcd, as the public certificates used for secret key generation are stored within etcd.

 To ensure the secure operation of `quantum` the following must be true:
 - Require TLS communication to etcd in all cases
 - Etcd is fully secured from unathorized access
 - Each server running `quantum` has its own unique TLS client certificate
-- For added security each server should also have a unique username/password to access etcd with
+- For added security each server should also have a unique username/password to access etcd

-> For a minimalistic configuration that can be used to generate test certificates see the included `bin/generate-etcd-certs` bash script
+> For a minimalistic openssl configuration that can be used to generate test certificates see the included `dist/ssl/generate-tls-test-certs.sh` bash script

 #### Configuration
 `quantum` can be configured in any combination of three ways, cli arguments, environment variables, and configuration file entries.
 All configuration options are optional and have sane defaults, however runnig without parameters will force quantum to run in insecure mode.
 All three variants can be used in conjunction to allow for overriding variables depending on environment, the hierarchy is as follows: